maydoxx1/OrionSite/README.md

 ## Why?

-Due to ongoing conflicts between the BASE ROM developer (Martin) and the web development team (Simon and myself), we have decided to discontinue maintenance of this site.
+Due to ongoing conflicts between the BASE ROM developer (Martin) and the web development team (Simon and myself) [im also known as maintainer of many devices on orion], we have decided to discontinue maintenance of this site.
 We appreciate your understanding.

 ## What should I do?